Minituff/nautical-backup/docs/developers/docs.md

     pip install mkdocs-material
     ```

-    !!! warning "Ensure you are in the virtual enviornment"
+    !!! warning "Ensure you are in the virtual environment"

         If you are not in the `env` this will install the requirements to the main python directory, which is not ideal.